HOW TO: Oh, look at me, 2021

 Juan Luis Matos

-HOW TO: Oh, look at me is part of an ongoing series in which GeoVanna created work that visualizes poems featured in the online, open-source poetry collection tutorials (www.tutorials.fyi) by Martin Jackson.
-Inspired by his poem No Rothko the work considers how our identities are constantly being molded and shaped, a process reflected in both the work and the project that inspired it.
+HOW TO: Oh, look at me is part of an ongoing series in which GeoVanna Gonzalez visualizes poetry from tutorials (www.tutorials.fyi), an online open-source collection by Martin Jackson.
+This particular work is inspired by Jackson’s poem No Rothko, exploring how our identities are continually shaped, reshaped, and negotiated—a reflection both of the artwork and the project that inspired it.

-The structure is designed to represent the technological grid systems that shape our modern-day personal relationships and social exchanges.
-In the case of HOW TO: Oh, look at me, GeoVanna specifically turned her gaze to Jackson’s internet personal comments / marks on a work that exists in the public domain
+The sculptural installation is designed to evoke the technological grid systems that structure our contemporary personal relationships and social exchanges.
+In HOW TO: Oh, look at me, GeoVanna turns her focus to Jackson’s commentary on art in the public domain, drawing parallels between these digital marks and the ways we leave traces of ourselves online.

 No Rothko